tinue/apa102-pi/README.md

 # apa102-pi

 ## Introduction
-Apa102-pi is a pure Python library to drive APA102 type LED strands.
+Apa102-pi is a pure Python library to drive APA102 and SK9822 type LED strands.
 It is supposed to work on a Raspberry Pi, and is not tested on any other platform.

 APA102 LEDs are typically 5050 type LEDs with an additional driver chip per LED.
-The driver chip takes care of receiving the desired colour via its input lines, and then holding this colour until a new command is received.
+The driver chip takes care of receiving the desired colour via its input lines, and then holding this colour until a new command arrives.

-Depending on where these LEDs are bought, they might be called "APA102", "Superled", or "DotStar".
+Depending on the LEDs vendor, they might be called "APA102", "SK9822", "Superled", or "DotStar".
-They should not be confused with the three-wire WS2812 LEDs, also known as "NeoPixel".
+They must not be confused with the three-wire WS2812 LEDs, also known as "NeoPixel".

 The really nice part about the driver chip is this: Once it has received its own colour command, it forwards any further colour commands from its input to its output lines.